smeltery/cloud-tools/docs/INFRASTRUCTURE.md

 - **⚙️ [Worker Setup](WORKER_SETUP.md)**: Your existing worker documentation
 - **🎭 [ACT Usage](ACT_USAGE.md)**: Your existing GitHub Actions local testing

-## 🤝 Contributing to Infrastructure

-1. **Follow IaC best practices**: Document changes, test in dev first
-2. **Use consistent naming**: Follow the established resource naming pattern
-3. **Security first**: Always consider security implications of changes
-4. **Cost awareness**: Consider cost impact of new resources
-5. **Test thoroughly**: Validate in dev before promoting to production

-## 🆙 Migration from LocalStack

-Your existing LocalStack development setup remains unchanged!
-The Terraform infrastructure provides:

-- **Development**: Use LocalStack for local development (as you do now)
-- **Testing**: Deploy to AWS dev environment for integration testing
-- **Production**: Deploy to AWS production environment for live traffic

-## 🎉 What's Next?

-With your infrastructure now codified and deployable:

-1. **🚀 Deploy to AWS**: Get your app running in the cloud
-2. **🔄 Set up CI/CD**: Automate deployments with GitHub Actions
-3. **📊 Monitor Performance**: Use the CloudWatch dashboards
-4. **💰 Optimize Costs**: Review cost reports and optimize as needed
-5. **🔒 Enhance Security**: Add additional security layers as needed

 ---

 **🎯 Ready to deploy your infrastructure?** Head over to the [terraform/README.md](../terraform/README.md) for complete setup instructions!